lasbrDev/database-modeling-oficina-mecanica-DIO/README.md

-# database-modeling-oficina-mecanica-DIO
-Conceptual Database Modeling Scheme - Mechanical Workshop
+# Database Modeling Conceptual Project

+This database modeling challenge was suggested to better address the concepts studied.
+The tool used was the MySQL Workbench.

+The scenario used was a Mechanical Workshop.